Revocation of the special status of Jammu and Kashmir: Pakistan's response

 From 6 August onward, Pakistan responded in numerous ways.
 The Foreign Office issued a statement stating India's revocation was an illegal "unilateral step".
 Pakistan's army chief said that the Pakistan Army would "go to any extent" to support the people of Kashmir.
 On 7 August, an emergency joint parliamentary sitting passed a resolution to condemn India's move.
 A meeting of the National Security Committee decided to downgrade Pakistan's diplomatic relations with India.
 The Samjhauta Express train service and the Thar Express were suspended.
 All cultural exchanges with India were suspended, including banning the screening of Indian films and dramas inside Pakistan.
 On 9 August 2019, Pakistan formally suspended most of its trade relations with India.
 On 11 August 2019, prime minister Imran Khan compared the Indian government to "Nazis", warning that global inaction over Kashmir would be same as "appeasing Hitler".
 He accused that India was attempting to change the demography of the Muslim majority Kashmir through ethnic cleansing.
 Pakistan's foreign minister Shah Mehmood Qureshi issued a statement on Tuesday 13 August 2019 that he had written a letter to the president of the United Nations Security Council with a request to convene an emergency meeting of the council to discuss India's "illegal actions that violate UN resolutions on Kashmir".
 The foreign minister also called for circulation of the letter among members of the Security Council.
 On 20 August 2019, Pakistan announced that it will take the dispute to the International Court of Justice, adding that its case would centre on alleged human rights violations by India.

+In 2019, all public transport links between the two countries were severed because of Pakistani protests.
+This included the suspension of the Delhi-Lahore Bus, Poonch–Rawalakot Bus and Srinagar–Muzaffarabad Bus services.
+The only way for travelers to make this journey is to cross on foot at Wagah.

 On 4 August 2020, Pakistan's government released an updated political map which included Pakistan's territorial claims on Jammu and Kashmir, Ladakh, the Siachen Glacier, the eastern banks of Sir Creek, as well as Junagadh and Manavadar in India's Gujarat region.
 The map also annotated Ladakh's boundary with China as "frontier undefined", whose status would be formalised by "the sovereign authorities concerned after the settlement of the Jammu and Kashmir dispute."
 The map was adopted for official use throughout Pakistan.
 The government renamed the Kashmir Highway, which runs through Islamabad, as Srinagar Highway.
 On the occasion of the one-year anniversary of the revocation of Kashmir's special status, Pakistan also observed 5 August 2020 as Youm-e-Istehsal ("Day of Exploitation") nationally.
 Rallies and seminars were arranged to express solidarity with Kashmiris.